Over 2,900 schools and other educational institutions have used safe drinking water foundation kits with their students

 Operation Community Water Footprint (OCWF) enables students in grades 6-12 to calculate how much raw water is required for their community to produce and deliver one litre of treated drinking water to their homes.
 Students will also investigate the quality of their own community's drinking water.

 Operation Water Spirit (OWS) supports and encourages a greater understanding of Aboriginal culture and beliefs related to water issues.
-There are units available for Nursery/Preschool/Kindergarten, grade two, grade five, and grade seven and there are lessons available for grades 8-12.
+There are units available for kindergarten to grade two, grade three to grade five, grade six to grade nine, and grade ten to grade twelve.

 Many of these programs are available in French and Cree as well!